leagaze/contrastive-learning/README.md

 * contrastive loss problem (nan/inf values when temperature < 10)  --> need to correct this
 * projecteur last layer should be activation linear but only work when sigmoid --> need to correct this
 * Bad results for the moment
+* create checkpoints to save weights and history of training (to do)